open-policy-agent/opa/docs/content/cli.md

 with either the --bundle or --data flag.
 This bundle is semantically equivalent to the input files however the structure of the files in the bundle may have been changed by rewriting, inlining, pruning, etc. This resulting optimized bundle is used to evaluate the query.
-If optimization is enabled at least one entrypoint (-e) must be supplied.
+If optimization is enabled at least one entrypoint must be supplied, either via the -e option, or via entrypoint metadata annotations.

 ### Output Formats